 “I can’t say anything about that, I am not married so I am not the right person to have an opinion on them.
 But I will definitely update you after I get married,” she chuckled.

 And right then I realised that women have finally arrived.
 They are exploring and experimenting and that’s a good idea.
+It’s the whole psychology behind a one-night stand.
 But then I wondered about India.
 Of course one-night stands happen in India, but mostly in metropolitan cities.
 Women are free only when they are independent (financially and otherwise) and live in big cities.
 The story in small towns and villages is still the same.
 Women live with the same restrictions amid suffocating patriarchy.

 And then I asked her the most difficult question.